-Since it’s October, and Halloween is just around the corner, we thought we’d turn to a darker, creepier theme for this month’s Top 20.
-We’re asking you to name what you think is the best murder ballad.
+Since it’s Halloween season, we turned to a darker, creepier theme for this month’s Top 20.
+We asked you to name what you think is the best murder ballad.
+And wow, did you come through with some great choices!

 Related: Murder ballads on Music 101